 - You can get it from your veterinarian if they keep it in stock.

 - Your veterinarian can write (or call in) a prescription to a local pharmacy that stocks the medication.

 - Your veterinarian can provide a prescription so you can get the medication from an online pharmacy.

 In most states, it is unlawful for a veterinarian to write a prescription or dispense a prescription drug without a Veterinarian-Client-Patient Relationship (VCPR).
-For more information about the VCPR, including a technical definition, see Section III of the AVMA's Principles of Veterinary Medical Ethics.
-For a simpler explanation of the VCPR, read our "Frequently Asked Questions by Pet Owners about the Veterinarian-Client-Patient Relationship.
+For more information about the VCPR, see frequently asked questions about the VCPR or refer to Section III of the AVMA's Principles of Veterinary Medical Ethics, which include a technical definition.

 To maintain a VCPR, your veterinarian must see your pet regularly.
 How often they need to see your pet depends on your pet's health.
 If your pet is on a prescription medicine, your veterinarian may need to reexamine your pet, check blood work, or perform other tests to monitor your pet's response to treatment and determine if the medication needs to be changed.
 For example, a dog being treated for hypothyroidism needs to be reevaluated regularly to make sure the dosage of medication prescribed is effective.